4paradigm/rfcs/style-guide/commit-convention.md

 2. PR Template
    + A Pull Request Template like [PR template](https://github.com/4paradigm/fedb/blob/main/.github/pull_request_template.md) should provided.
 3. Conditions to suffice before merge
    -  reach pre-defined approval number
    -  CI all pass
    -  performance and coverage report reach expectations (exclude doc changes)

 ## Branch
 [branch]: branch

 + use branch name `main` as default branch
-+ default branch is protected, commit should not push to default branch directly, follow the fokr-pr-merge progress
++ default branch is protected, commit should not push to default branch directly, follow the fork-pr-merge progress

 ## Tag and Release
 [tag-and-release]: tag-and-release

 + use [semantic versioning](https://semver.org)
 + a semantic version tag should start with a `v` prefix, e.g `v1.0.1`
++ semantic version tags (start with `v` prefix) is immutable, force push is prohibited.
 + release asserts should provide DIGESTS{.asc,} file as well, which contains hashes and gpg sign